zebrunner/community-edition/docs/install-guide.md

   > If services need to be started after setup

 3. After startup, the following components are available:
   > Use your host domain address or IP.
-  > admin/admin are hardcoded SonarQube credentials, and they can be updated inside the Sonar Administration panel

 | Components          	| URL                                                                                                    	   |
 |---------------------	|----------------------------------------------------------------------------------------------------------	   |